Organizing conferences, workshops and other events can be hard. So we want to give you a hand by helping you find speakers.

 Grazier and Pasture Program Coordinator, University of Vermont Center for Sustainable Agriculture

 Outside of official Extension work, Jenn teaches grazing and livestock courses part time at Sterling College and Vermont Technical College.
-She has operated a diversified meat livestock farm in the Randolph, VT area since 2000 and recently relocated the farm to a new location with new challenges.
-Jenn and her family have competed in Kansas City-style barbecue around New England for more than a decade; a skill they plan to capitalize on as they build the new farm business.
+She has operated a diversified meat livestock farm in the Randolph, Vermont area since 2000 and recently relocated the farm to a new location with new challenges.
+Jenn and her husband Chris Sargent competed in Kansas City-style barbecue contests around New England for more than a decade; a skill they are capitalizing on as they build the new farm business.

 Custom Grazier, Grass Seedstock Producer, Author and Speaker